Pashalik of Yanina: Rise

-Alliance and War with France (1797–1780)

 In 1797, France conquered Venice and gained from it control over the Ionian Islands and several coastal possessions in Epirus (Parga, Preveza, Vonitsa, Butrinto, and Igoumenitsa), making them neighbours to the Pashalik.
 In order to gain further access to the Ionian Sea, Ali formed an alliance with Napoleon I of France that same year, who had established Francois Pouqueville as his general consul in Yanina.
 He received ammunition and military advisors from the French.
-However, shortly afterwards in 1798 the Ottoman Empire went to war with France following their invasion of Egypt.
+Napoleon, at a certain point, had promised Ali the position of "King of Albania", but it became increasingly clear that this was not going to occur.
+British traveller Henry Holland, who had conversations with Ali Pasha, remarked that Ali was not convinced by the offer, because he distrusted the French.
+In 1798 the Ottoman Empire went to war with France following their invasion of Egypt.
 Ali Pasha responded by seizing the French coastal territories of Butrint and Igoumenitsa (added to the Sanjak of Delvina), Preveza (added to the Sanjak of Ioannina), and Vonitsa, with Parga remaining as the sole French possession in mainland Greece.
 The French garrison in Preveza was destroyed in the Battle of Nicopolis, which was followed by a massacre.
 Following the capture of Preveza, Ali secured the neutrality of the Souliotes (who were dependent on French-controlled Preveza and Parga for livestock and ammunition supplies) through bribing of their leaders, which also caused internal conflict among the Souliote clans.
-A combined Russian-Ottoman force captured the Ionian Islands during 1799–1780, resulting in the establishment of the Septinsular Republic.
+A combined Russian-Ottoman force captured the Ionian Islands during 1799–1800, resulting in the establishment of the Septinsular Republic.